Content Navigation

 Fact Name Description

-Deadline Employers must provide W-2 forms to employees by January 31 of each year, ensuring timely tax filing.
+Filing Deadline Employers must provide employees with their W-2 forms by January 31st of each year.

 Guide to Using IRS W-2